hans-die/tp2-Dietrich-Loubet/README.md

 ## 🧬 **Halftone Filter**

-The **Halftone** filter simulates vintage print techniques by converting each RGB channel into a grid of circular dots.
+The **Halftone** filter creates a retro, print-style effect by turning each color chanel (RGB) into a grid of dots.
 The dot size varies based on pixel intensity—darker areas produce larger dots.
-Each channel is rotated at a different angle to enhance separation and avoid pattern overlap, recreating a stylized, retro aesthetic.
+Each channel is rotated slightly to create a layered, stylized look.

 ## 🧠 **K-Means quantization**

-The K-Means filter reduces the number of colors in the image by grouping similar colors into clusters.
-It applies the K-Means clustering algorithm in RGB space, replacing each pixel’s original color with the nearest cluster centroid.
+The K-Means filter reduces the number of colors in order to give the image a cartoon-like look.
+It applies the K-Means clustering algorithm in RGB space, replacing each pixel’s original color with the with the average color of its group.

 This results in a simplified version of the image that maintains visual structure while reducing color complexity.
-It is useful for image compression, stylization, or artistic effects.

 ## ✨ Features
 - 🧾 **Interactive prompts**: Allows users to customize point size, angles, and number of colors.
-- 💾 Saves the processed images with custom names in specific folders
+- 💾 Saves the processed images with custom names in specific folders.

 ---